FLiMS: a Fast Lightweight 2-way Merger for Sorting: Software implementation using SIMD intrinsics

 \subsection{Complete sorting}

 The FLiMS-based CPU merge function can be used recursively to merge input of arbitrary length, by accelerating merge sort with SIMD instructions.

 As a complement to the FLiMS-based merge function, a sort-in-chunks function is developed to facilitate the need for initial sorted chunks, as well as to provide long-enough chunks for FLiMS to benefit from streaming access patterns.
 This function is based on the bitonic sorter, with a similar technique to section \ref{flimssae} for building the butterfly network.
-An equivalent approach was followed in an SIMD-based quicksort implementation \cite{bramas}, although here it is implemented from scratch and optimised for our use case with AVX2 intrinsics.
-In our use case, the optimal sorted chunk size is found to be 512 integers for the least runtime.
+A similar approach was followed in an SIMD-based quicksort implementation \cite{bramas}, although here it is implemented from scratch with AVX2 intrinsics.
+In our use case, the optimal sorted chunk size is found to be 512 integers.

 The performance of the FLiMS-based sort function is compared against the C++ Standard Library implementation of sorting \emph{std::sort()}, as well as a highly-optimised \cite{bramas} SIMD-based radix sort implementation from Intel’s integrated performance primitives (IPP).